Your Information. Your Rights. Our Responsibilities.

 • Through telehealth you may be prescribed medications.
 According to certain federal and/or state laws you may be required to be seen in-person to receive some medications.

 Your Provider will not disclose your personal information without your permission unless required by law.
 If your Provider must disclose your personal information without your permission, your Provider will only disclose the minimum necessary to satisfy the obligation.
-However, there are a few exceptions.
+However, there are a few exceptions:

 • Your Provider may speak to other healthcare providers involved in your care.